sarcDV/sarcDV.github.io/projects/MoCo/presentation.md

 ## Objective Image Quality Assessment

 ### Evaluation Metrics
-- **Average Edge Strength (AES)**: Measures the average strength of edges in an image, indicating the clarity and sharpness of structural details.
+- **Average Edge Strength (AES)**: Measures the average strength of edges in an image, indicating the clarity and sharpness of structural details. (higher AES -> higher image quality)
 - **Gradient Entropy (GE)**: Evaluates the randomness and complexity of the gradient distribution, reflecting the overall texture and contrast of the image.
+(lower GE -> higher image quality)

 ---